lofar-astron/DP3/doc/design.md

 ## Example reduction
 Arguments are given to DPPP as a 'parameter set', a simple key-value format.
-Optionally, some parameters can be overridden on the command line.
+Optionally, parameters can be overridden on the command line.
+The example also shows that you can use the out step to store intermediate results.

     msin = [bla.MS, bla2.MS]
     steps = [aoflag, avg1, out1, cal, out2, avg2 ]